mikilanjlo/mikilanjlo.github.io/index.md

 ## Welcome to homepage Mikita Kuzmichkin!

+### About me
+  My name is Mikita Kuzmichkin.
+I am 19.
+I like to create something new.
+I became a programmer, because I like it.
+I want to create a modern world with vr.
+My dream is to reduce the distance between people.
+I like create games.
+Games for me are like new worlds.

 You can use the [editor on GitHub](https://github.com/mikilanjlo/mikilanjlo.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.